Frankfort, Illinois

-Frankfort is a village in Will County, Illinois, United States, with a small portion in Cook County.
-Per the 2020 census, the population was 20,296.
-According to Forbes.com, in 2007 the village ranked as the 36th fastest growing suburb in the United States.
-Frankfort is a suburb of Chicago.
-The Village is home to a park called Commissioners Park and some schools like Lincoln-Way East High School and Dr. Julian Rogus School.
+Frankfort is a village in Will County and Cook County in the U.S. state of Illinois.
+It is a suburb of Chicago, about 28 miles (45 km) southwest of the city.
+As of the 2020 census, the population was 20,296.

+Frankfort's historic downtown area contains the Frankfort Grainery, Breidert Green, and part of the Old Plank Road Trail, a 22-mile-long paved recreation trail.
+The village also contains Commissioners Park and multiple schools, including Lincoln-Way East High School, Hickory Creek Middle School, and Dr. Julian Rogus School.

 Name

-The name "Frankfort" was taken from Frankfort Township designated by the governing board of Will County.
+The name "Frankfort" was taken from Frankfort Township designated by the Will County governing board.
 It was commonly known as "Frankfort Station" after the opening of the Joliet & Northern Indiana Railroad through the township in 1855, though the official plat of the community dated March 1855 shows the name as "Frankfort".
 Property deed abstracts and railroad documents also show that the name was always Frankfort.
 Local residents incorporated Frankfort as a village in 1879.
-It also has some reference to the major German city of Frankfurt.
+It also has some reference to the German city Frankfurt.